kuzzleio/sdk-csharp/doc/1/offline/offline-manager/properties/index.md

 ---
 code: true
 type: page
-title: Getters and Setters
+title: Properties
-desription: Getters and Setters for Offline Tools
+desription: Properties for Offline Tools
 ---

 # OfflineManager class properties

 ## MaxQueueSize

-Gets or sets the maximum amount of elements that the offline queue can contain.
+The maximum amount of elements that the offline queue can contain.

 ### Definition